 - Mid-Semester Progress Report – a 10-15 minute formal presentation using visual aids that describes progress to date and future plans.

 - Final Thesis Presentation – a final formal presentation of the thesis, with visual aids, that is open to the public.
 Talks are scheduled in half-hour slots, typically during the latter half of the last week of classes.
-Students prepare about a 20 minute presentation, leaving time for questions from the audience.
+Students will prepare a ~20 minute presentation, leaving time for questions from the audience.
 Students finishing thesis in the Winter semester also have the option to present at the Mt.
 David research summit in lieu of presenting at the department seminar.

-Finished theses are due on the last Monday of classes, at 4 p.m., when one written copy and a pdf version must be turned into the department chair.
+Finished theses are due on Monday of exam week, at 4 p.m., when one written copy and a pdf version must be turned in to the department chair.
 Students are encouraged to view past senior theses on display in the department’s seminar room, Carnegie 321, to get a sense of previous finished products, and to consult their advisor about technical writing issues.
-Each thesis is read by the advisor and by a second reader, another faculty member who is assigned by the department.
-Following final thesis presentations, the department discusses each student’s written document and oral presentation before recommending a thesis grade to the advisor.
+Each thesis is read by the advisor and a second reader, another faculty member who is assigned by the department.
+Following final thesis presentations, the department discusses each student’s written document and oral presentations before recommending a thesis grade to the advisor.